Désolé, la version française de cette page ne peut être offerte pour le moment.

 There are different types of corn, for different purposes.
 Sweet corn has more sugar and less starch than varieties of field (grain) corn which are used for animal feed, processed food ingredients and biofuel.

-1. Sweet Corn: For over a decade, Syngenta sold some GM sweet corn in Canada but in 2012 Monsanto (now Bayer) also started selling GM sweet corn for the first time (Monsanto bought the vegetable seed company Seminis).
+- Sweet Corn: For over a decade, Syngenta sold some GM sweet corn in Canada but in 2012 Monsanto (now Bayer) also started selling GM sweet corn for the first time (via its vegetable seed company Seminis).

 GM Sweet Corn